token03/osu_oracle/README.md

 ## Known Issues
 - The model performance drops significantly when working outside its trained data range of 5☆ to 8☆ maps
-- Aim maps over 300s in length occasionally leans towards tech for some reason
+- Aim maps over 300 second in length occasionally leans towards tech for some reason
 - Maps that have both aim and stream componenets are occasionaly misclassified
 - Gamemodes other than standard are currently not supported and will probably break

-## Disclaimer

-The model is in a functioning state but still needs tweaking along with a host of other issues.
-This is my first time working with both Python, Tensorflow and anything ML-related so I'm sure there are far better ways to do things.